SHORE LINE INTERURBAN HISTORICAL SOCIETY

 Picture

-Dispatch No. 2, published in February 2011, is Competing Rails: The Milwaukee Road's Legacy in Evanston and Wilmette.
+Dispatch 2, Competing Rails: The Milwaukee Road's Legacy in Evanston and Wilmette

 Learn all the details about early rail competition on Chicago's North Shore, steam vs. electricity, and connecting Evanston and Chicago by rail.